philouc/mri_acq_recon_tutorial/README.md

 ### Python

 As we're moving to Python language, I and my student Nicolas Chartier started to recode the basics for MRI sampling in python.
 You can find some ipython Notebooks in the [Python](https://github.com/philouc/isbi19-tutorial/tree/master/python) folder.
 Note that we illustrate both Cartesian and non-Cartesian sampling, regular and irregular undersampling.
 Irregular undersampling can be produced using either pseudo-random generation or incoherent optimization-driven sampling like SPARKLING.
+The code of the latter approach, designed by Carole Lazarus, Nicolas Chauffert and Pierre Weiss, is actually not disclosed.

 Importantly, we also develop our own image reconstruction python package for multiple Fourier imaging modalities, namely [PySAP](https://github.com/CEA-COSMIC/pysap) and its dedicated plugin for MR image: [pysap-mri](https://github.com/CEA-COSMIC/pysap-mri).
 The main contributors to this plugin are [Loubna El Gueddari](https://github.com/LElgueddari) and [Zaccharie Ramzi](https://github.com/zaccharieramzi), two PhD candidates under my supervision at [CEA/NeuroSpin](http://joliot.cea.fr/drf/joliot/en/Pages/research_entities/NeuroSpin.aspx).
 These developments are done in collaboration with the [CosmoStat](https://cosmostat.org) team in the context of the [COSMIC](https://cosmic.cosmostat.org) project.